Can the gold in Burkina Faso be a way out of poverty?

 One important purpose of the mining companies’ social work is the principle of help to self-help, i.e. avoiding dependency on the mining companies and instead enabling local communities to continue to support themselves after the companies are no longer in the area.
 This is where education initiatives play a key role, as does the importance of trying not to take over the duties and responsibilities of the state, which is a delicate balancing act for companies in many cases.

 ”Burkina Faso is becoming a mining nation and it is the government’s responsibility to support mining companies in their efforts not to kill the goose that lays the golden egg,” commented one women who represents the provincial government [*4} at one of the meetings of the local advisory [*5] committee.

 Importance of collaboration between different stakeholders

-Many NGOs and aid agencies, including the Swedish International Development Cooperation Agency (Sida), have offices in Burkina Faso, and the Ethical Council met several of them.
+Many NGOs and aid agencies, including the Swedish International Development Cooperation Agency (Sida), have offices in Burkina Faso, and the Council on Ethics met several of them.
 The focus areas are health and education issues, as well as emergency aid for example when there is a famine.
 Lifting Burkina Faso out of poverty requires lots of organisations to work together, and although mining companies bear a heavy responsibility, international, national and regional initiatives are also needed, as well as the involvement of investors and NGOs – and it is of the utmost importance that they cooperate.
 Sharing experiences on all levels is essential for the country’s continued development.

 *1 1 In 2011, Burkina Faso achieved a ranking of 181 out of 187 in the UNDP’s Human Development Index (HDI).